Zeni0s74/cse15l-lab-reports/Lab4.md

  ![Image](LB4pix4.jpg)
  ![Image](LB4pix5.jpg)

-Since we've fixed our code, our test scrit should work now, and after entering the following into the terminal, we see that it does! `bash<space>t<tab>`
+Since we've fixed our code, our test script should work now, and after entering the following into the terminal, we see that it does! `bash<space>t<tab>`

 ![Image](LB4pix6.jpg)